 Many great collectors have started with coins they inherited from family members.
 If you know that you can expect to inherit coins from a friend or relative and you think you might be interested in coin collecting, ask them about the coins they’ve collected.
 They probably have some interesting stories to tell you.
 The useful knowledge they can pass on to you will also help you decide how you want to collect and which coins you will be interested in keeping or adding to.

 Grand Rapids Coins is proud of our reputation for fairness, integrity, and numismatic knowledge.
 We are members of the BBB, ANA, PCGS, NGC, CAC, and the Central States Numismatics Society.
-If you have questions about the coins you have inherited or any coins you have, please do not hesitate to give us a call or contact us by email.
+If you have questions about the coins you have inherited or any coins you have, make an appointment to talk to us today by calling 616-884-5048.
 We will be glad to schedule a visit with you to see and evaluate your coins.